MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

                Style="{StaticResource TitleTextBlockStyle}"/>
     ```

-9. In the **Properties** panel, enter "**textwrapping**" into the search box to find the `TextWrapping` property.
+9. In the **Properties** panel, enter **textwrapping** into the search box to find the `TextWrapping` property.
 Select the _property marker_ for the `TextWrapping` property to open its menu.
 (The property marker is the small box symbol to the right of each property value.
 The property marker is black to indicate that the property is set to a non-default value.)
 On the **Property** menu, select **Reset** to reset the `TextWrapping` property.

     Visual Studio adds this property, but it's already set in the style you applied, so you don't need it here.